rokgm/Chess-App/README.md

 - If SFML's Linux dependencies aren't installed automatically, run `install_SFML_linux_dependencies.sh` manually.
 If there is a problem with `ft2build.h`, include directory `/usr/include/freetype` or `/usr/include/freetype2`.

 ## Build
-- Run CMake Configure `cmake --preset Release` or `Debug`.
+- Run CMake configure: `cmake --preset Release/Debug`.
-- Build chess_ai target `cmake --build ./build/Release --parallel 10 --target chess_ai`.
+- Run build: `cmake --build --preset Release/Debug`.
+Optionally add `--parallel 10` for parallel build; change number to desired number of jobs.
 - Or just use VS Code CMake extensions.
+Set so the preset is used.

+Using a different generator than **Ninja** (e.g. Visual Studio 2022 and x64):
+- `mkdir build` and `cd build`
+- Run CMake Configure `cmake -G "Visual Studio 17 2022" -A x64 ..`.
+Now open the solution file in Visual Studio and build the project or build via command line:
+- `cmake --build .. --config Debug` For Debug build
+- `cmake --build .. --config Release` For Release build
+- TODO: fix the build for Visual Studio, pieces not copied into correct build folder...
+Works for some reason.
+Add how to build without presets for all.

 This applies to all build configurations (Debug, Release).
 - Warnings are treated as errors.